 THE TRUE BELIEVER

 You know, I had a dream last night.
 And in it, all of us were here, in this chamber, and all of us were One with Christ.
 All of us!
 Even you, Senator, even you.
 Ha!
 But jokes aside, let me tell you, this unity was … profound.
 And filled with truth.
-Christ was within us all, moving us for the good of this Nation that has been moving away from Him for too long.
-Christ was within us and He spoke, He shared with us the promise of a beautiful and righteous Christian nation with a pure heart and a strong moral core.
+Christ was within us all, and He spoke, sharing with us the promise of a beautiful and righteous Christian nation.
 Senators, this is the Nation that it is our duty to create.
-A Nation that leaves forever the path of immorality and sin down which it has strayed and chooses instead immortality, eternal life in Christ, in His beauty, in His power, in His overwhelming grace.
+A Nation that returns from the path of immorality and sin down which it has strayed and chooses instead immortality, eternal life in Christ, in His beauty, in His power, in His grace.
 That is where our country is headed: to the joy and glory of living in Christ.
 Our duty is to usher in this era.

 But Mr. Vice President, you say.
-How do we do this when so many among us are weak, are sinful, when so many among us willfully disregard the blessing that has been offered to us in Christ?
+How do we do this when so many among us are weak, are sinful, when so many among us willfully disregard the blessing that has been offered to us?

 Let me tell you how I had this dream.